JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - When enemy hits you, you take damage, Ramming **DONE**
 - Make enemies fire at you
 - When hit by enemy fire lose health/armor **DONE**
-- Enemy Spawners
+- Finish spawnEnemyWave()
 - Armor and Health numbers on screen **DONE**
-- Player can move across the whole map
+- Player can move across the whole map **DONE**
 - Differentiate between Game and Viewport
 - Enemies fire AT player, not randomly
 - Convert to OOP **DONE**
-- Shields recharge
+- Shields recharge **DONE**
+- Need Victory screen
 - Need ENDGAME screen
 - Change movement to use class methods
 - Finish gameOver() function
 - Finish victory() function
 - Look at better hitboxes
 - Finish adding Score and +kills to player object **DONE**
+- Fix shieldRechargeDelay (maybe AJAX?)
+- Multiple kinds of enemies
+- Should be able to fire and move at the same time

 # Backlog TODO

 - CREATE Page & Form to create abilities, ships, items, etc..
+- Control with mouse and keyboard
 - SOUNDS
 - player.html to level-up
 - Alt ship images